Adversarial Attacks on Linear Contextual Bandits: Offline attacks on a Single Context

 Since the RHS of the constraint in Problem \eqref{eq:attack_one_user} can be written as $\max_{\theta\in\mathcal{C}_{t,a^{\dagger}}} \langle \theta, x^{\dagger} + y \rangle$ for any $y$, the relaxation here consists in using $\langle\theta, x^{\dagger}+y\rangle$ as a lower-bound to this maximum for any $\theta\in\mathcal{C}_{t,a^{\dagger}}$.

-For the relaxed Problem \eqref{eq:relaxed_attack_one_user}, the same type of reasoning as for Problem \eqref{eq:attack_one_user} gives that Problem \eqref{eq:relaxed_attack_one_user} is feasible if and only if:
+For the relaxed Problem \eqref{eq:relaxed_attack_one_user}, the same type of reasoning as for Problem \eqref{eq:attack_one_user} gives that Problem \eqref{eq:relaxed_attack_one_user} is feasible if and only if $ \hat{\theta}_{a^{\dagger}}(t)\not\in \text{Conv}\left( \bigcup_{a\neq a^{\dagger}, \changee{a\not\in A^{\dagger}}} \mathcal{C}_{t,a}\right)$.

-\begin{remark} When a set of target arms is available, the feasibility condition is the same except that the attacker now cares about the union of the confidence ellipsoids for each arm in the set of target arms. \end{remark}

-When condition \eqref{eq:feasibilty_condition} is not met, the arm $a^{\dagger}$ cannot be pulled by \linucb.
-Indeed, the proof of Theorem \ref{thm:feasibility_attack_one_user} shows that the upper-confidence of the arm $a^{\dagger}$ is always dominated by another arm for any context. \changebr{Let us assume that $a^{\dagger}$ is optimal for some contexts.
-More formally, there exists a sub-space $V\subset \mathcal{D}$ such that:}
+If Condition \eqref{eq:feasibilty_condition} is not met, \changebrtwo{no arm $a^{\dagger} \in A^\dagger$} can be pulled by \linucb.
+Indeed, the proof of Theorem \ref{thm:feasibility_attack_one_user} shows that the upper-confidence of \changebrtwo{every arm in $A^{\dagger}$} is always dominated by another arm for any context.
+In other words, if \changebrtwo{any arm in $A^{\dagger}$} is optimal for some contexts then the condition is satisfied a linear number of times for \linucb (for formal proof of this fact see App.~\ref{app:condition_linear}).

-\changebr{We also assume that} the distribution of the contexts is such that, for all $t$, $\mu := \mathbb{P}\left(x_{t}\in V\right) >0$.
-Then\changebr{,} the regret is lower-bounded in expectation by: